jacobstanley/quiet/README.md

 UserId {unUserId = "simon"}
 ```

-With 'qshowsPrec' you can have a `Show` instance which doesn't print
+With `qshowsPrec` you can have a `Show` instance which doesn't print
 the field labels.
 It will render as if the `unUserId` accessor wasn't
 present at all.